-At a certain point in our search, we came across an otherwise suitable apartment that included a small extra room with hookups for a washing machine, but no space for a dryer—nor any way to vent one.
-That sounded to me like a problem that ought to have a technological solution, so I began searching the Web.
+Once when we were looking for a place, we came across an otherwise suitable apartment that included a small extra room with hookups for a washing machine, but no space for a dryer—nor any way to vent one.
+That sounded to me like a problem that ought to have a technological solution, so I began searching the web.
 Sure enough, I found a class of machines that used a single chamber for both washing and drying—put clothes in dirty, push a button, wait an hour or two, and take them out clean and dry.
 That by itself was interesting, but what really got my attention was the fact that these devices could dry clothes without any sort of vent.
 I had always assumed that hot, moist, linty air has to come out of a clothes dryer one way or another—it seemed like one of those cosmic truths you just couldn’t get around.
 But you can get around it, and surprisingly enough, one way to do so is to use water to dry your clothes.

-We eventually found a home with a conventional washer and dryer, and I forgot all about the combination devices until I went over to a friend’s apartment and saw one of the combo washer/dryer machines in the corner humming merrily along.
+I first saw one of these machines when I went over to a friend’s apartment in San Francisco and saw one of the combo washer/dryer machines in the corner humming merrily along.
 After it washed his clothes, a different light came on and it started drying them.
 It didn’t give off any heat, which was actually slightly disappointing because that room was a bit chilly.
 He said it worked extremely well, the only minor drawback being that it had a relatively small capacity.
 According to the sticker on top of the machine, it was expected to consume about US$12 worth of electricity in a year—or about as much as a typical San Franciscan spends on coin-operated washers and dryers in a month.

 But it wasn’t the compactness or energy efficiency of this machine that intrigued me, it was the way it got the clothes dry.
 Ordinary dryers suck in cool, dry air from the room, heat it, blow it through the clothes, and then discharge the damp, hot air outside through a vent.
 This dryer, on the other hand, runs the exhaust through a heat-exchange system to cool it.
 Cold water flows through the heat exchanger, absorbing heat from the air.
 As the air cools, the moisture in it condenses and runs down the drain (along with the used cooling water); the dry air is then heated again, sent back through the clothes, and the cycle continues.
 The upshot of this is that drying your clothes with a ventless dryer requires a few extra gallons of water, but eliminates the need for a vent and keeps your laundry room from overheating.